jhosephkelvin/datanoisy-pfdfs-paper/README.md

 2. Datasets_ASOC2020_Noise_IA.mat: Cell with 15 databases, for each noise rate (10%, 30% and 50%), with the insertion of artificial noise without changing the pre-existing features, used in the article.
 [Regarding Insertion Analysis / AI]
 3. Datasets_ASOC2020_Noise_TA.mat: Cell with the 15 databases, for each noise rate (10%, 30% and 50%), with the transformation of the original features into noise, used in the paper.
 [Regarding Transformation Analysis / AT]

-For further information and questions, contact: jhoseph.kelvin@gmail.com
+For further information and questions, please contact: jhoseph.kelvin@gmail.com

 A brief description of the application domains for each dataset is presented as follows.

 B01 item {LSVT}: LSVT dataset is composed of 126 instances of vowel phonation /a/ with 310 dysphonia measure to characterize speech signals of individuals with Parkinson disease as acceptable (84 instances) or unacceptable (42 instances).